-The Chicago Flower & Garden Show, presented by Mariano’s, is a legacy event dating back to the 1800s.
+The Chicago Flower & Garden Show is a legacy event dating back to the 1800s.
 This year, we’re thrilled to feature more than 20 gardens, dozens of inspirational and education speakers and daily hands-on activities for gardeners of all ages and experience levels.
 We tout our show as the official start to spring—just one glimpse of these beautiful gardens and you’ll forget there’s still snow on the ground.

 Get your tickets online before March 18 and receive $2 off the box office prices listed below!
 No service fees!

 Adult weekday tickets: $17 (at the box office)